 Justification: NPPF 8; Obj.
 1; The Assets of Community Value (England) Regulations 2012

 Policy CFW6 Local Green Space

-The Parish Council has designated areas shown in Appendix 2 and accompanying map as Local Green Space.
+The areas shown in Appendix 2 and accompanying map are designated as Local Green Space.
 Proposals for development of these areas will not be permitted except in special circumstances.